 Esagramma – A Healing World of Music: Georgetown University hosted the Esagramma Symphony Orchestra of Milan, Italy, during its first visit to the United States.
 Esagramma is an internationally acclaimed inclusive symphonic orchestra composed of persons with and without disabilities, providing therapeutic music programs for children and adults with intellectual and developmental disabilities.

 Georgetown University Angel Book Drive: Throughout the Winter season, members of the Georgetown community share the gift of reading with children in local tutoring and mentoring programs and in area schools through the Georgetown University Angel Book Drive, which collects and distributes 1,000 books every year.

 Martin Luther King, Jr. Celebration: Georgetown University’s annual “Let Freedom Ring” initiative honors the legacy of Dr. Martin Luther King, Jr. through a series of academic, artistic, and extracurricular programs that examine Dr. King’s life and work and address the contemporary challenges our nation faces in order to fulfill his dream of justice and equality for all people.

 Ward 7 Initiative: Georgetown University’s Ward 7 Initiative connected Georgetown University with the District of Columbia’s Ward 7 community in support of the students, families, and schools.
-The Initiative coordinates the University’s longstanding commitment to service and outreach to the local community.
+The Initiative was responsible for coordinating the University’s longstanding commitment to service and outreach to the local community.

 Cultural Engagement with China: In the summer of 2011, the Georgetown University Men’s Basketball team traveled to China to participate in a range of athletic, educational and cultural events.
 This historic trip was the first since Coach Thompson, Jr. took the Hoyas abroad in the early 1990s.

 The President’s Awards for Distinguished Scholar-Teachers: Each year, President DeGioia names outstanding full-time faculty to receive awards that recognize and celebrate the integration of exemplary research and excellence in teaching at our University.

 Engaged Ethics: Georgetown University possesses considerable strengths in practical or applied ethics across its three campuses.
 This initiative seeks to create a more coordinated approach across the University, supporting collaborative efforts to solve complex problems.